 Once we’ve gotten the number of the articles that we had as “deployable”, we noticed that there were tons that updates that we were not using or have never really used.
 So clients were clearly downloading/scanning for all of these unnecessary articles, hence why we were seeing a lot of timeouts.
 Thus, cleaning up is what we needed to do by declining all of these updates in WSUS in attempt to make the metadata lean.

 Meghan Stewart from MS has a really great guide for maintaining WSUS/Software Update Points, (which i strongly recommend you follow).
-I grabbed the script from her post, and enhanced it a little by adding functions for declining Itanium and Windows XP updates.
-For not only did we need to decline superseded ones, but we also needed to decline Itanium and Windows XP updates.
+I grabbed the script from her post, and enhanced it a little by adding functions for declining Itanium, Windows XP updates, IE, Embedded, etc...
+And more optional functions added recently (see below for details).
+For not only did we need to decline superseded ones, but we also needed to decline unused and unnecessary updates that are lingering around for no reason other than consuming space and network bandwidth during client scanning.
 And we had to find a way to automate this process so we could include it in our maintenance plan.
-Lastly, I added event logging since we need SCOM to be able to pick up errors so we can be alerted upon failures.
-I thought about adding the email function, but not necessary for us since we use SCOM to alert us.
-(See the comments section in the script for more details).
+Lastly, I added email reporting (new) along with event logging since we need SCOM to be able to pick up those errors/events so we can be alerted upon failures.
 So prior to actually declining all of these unnecessary updates, we had over 14k articles that were marked as deployable.
 After running the script, we now have about less than 5k.
 HUGE chunk was taken off, and this obviously made the scanning times MUCH faster, timeouts when away, and network bandwidth consumption dropped significantly at no time.
 Script download link below.

 UPDATE: (4/13/2018) On top of being able to decline superseded, Itanium, and XP updates, you can now also decline the following updates: